KO439/KO439/README.md

 ## Profile

-Passionate and results-oriented electrical engineer with a strong background in designing and optimizing electronic systems.
+Passionate and results-oriented electrical engineer with a background in designing and optimizing electronic systems.
 Expertise in IoT, embedded systems, and biomedical technologies.

 ---